Dewey’s Moral Philosophy

 6. Social Ethics

 Consistently with his contextualism, Dewey stressed the social circumstances in which different moral theories arose.
-His Ethics begins, not with a review of rival moral theories, but with a survey of anthropology and a brief history of the moral problems and practices of the ancient Hebrews, Greeks, and Romans.
+His and James Tufts’s Ethics begins, not with a review of rival moral theories, but with a survey of anthropology and a brief history of the moral problems and practices of the ancient Hebrews, Greeks, and Romans.
 By locating moral theories in their social contexts, Dewey exposed their limitations.
 Theories that make sense in certain contexts may not make sense in others.
 For example, Dewey argued that the failure of ancient Greek teleological theories to grasp the independence of the right from the good arose from the fact that the good for individual citizens of Greek city-states was inextricably wrapped up with participation in civic life and promotion of the good of the city-state as a whole (TIF 283).

 Dewey’s moral epistemology thus leads naturally to his political philosophy.
 The reconstruction of moral theory is accomplished by replacing fixed moral rules and ends with an experimental method that treats norms for valuing as hypotheses to be tested in practice, in light of their widest consequences for everyone.
 To implement this method requires institutions that facilitate three things: (1) habits of critical, experimental inquiry; (2) widespread communication of the consequences of instituting norms, and (3) extensive sympathy, so that the consequences of norms for everyone are treated seriously in appraising them and imagining and adopting alternatives.
 The main institutions needed to facilitate these things are progressive schools and a democratic civil society.
 Experimentalism in ethics leads to a democratic political philosophy.